How do I start to choose a university or college?

 - would you prefer a campus (all buildings in one place) or integrated within a town or city?

 - would you prefer attending a large or small university?

 - which part of the country would you prefer to be in?

 - would you prefer a city or more rural location?

-- do you want to still be close to the sea?
+- do you want to be close to the sea?

 - what are the travel links like to and from Jersey, as well as further afield?

 There are several university league tables where you can look at statistics such as student satisfaction, student to staff ratio and the percentage of students in a career after graduating.
-League tables should be treated with caution as a high position does not guarantee that it will be the best place for you or for the course you are looking to do.
+League tables should be treated with caution as a university holding a high position does not guarantee that it will be the best place for you or for the course you are looking to do.

 Social and sporting opportunities